deis/workflow/src/installing-workflow/configuring-object-storage.md

 If the `DATABASE_STORAGE` backend is configured as "s3", the database will receive its credentials from `/var/run/secrets/deis/objectstore/creds/`.
 This is generated automatically (as part of the `helm generate` command) based on the configuration options given in the https://github.com/deis/charts/blob/master/workflow-dev/tpl/objectstorage.toml file.

 ### Google Cloud Storage (Interoperability Mode)

+[Google Cloud Storage](https://cloud.google.com/storage/) (GCS) can interoperate with the S3 API using a feature called [interoperability](https://cloud.google.com/storage/docs/interoperability).
+If you choose to use GCS for object storage for database, you'll have to turn on this interoperability mode.
+In order to do so, please follow the steps in the [GCS migration documentation](https://cloud.google.com/storage/docs/migrating?hl=en_US#migration-simple).

 If the `DATABASE_STORAGE` backend is configured as "gcs", the database will receive its credentials from `/var/run/secrets/deis/database/creds/`.
 This is generated based on the configuration options given in the https://github.com/deis/charts/blob/master/workflow-dev/manifests/deis-minio-secret-user.yaml file.
 The access key and secret key must be `base64` encoded.